racelandshop/ai_dashboard_compreface/README.md

 Submited a github issue.
 Waiting for response

+detection vs recognition.
+Detection only detects face, the probability reported is the probabilty that a face is detected.
+Recognition detects the face, the probability reported is the similarity

 Tests limitations: The actuall API is not tested, the result is feed through mock.

 **NOTE** Everything bellow here should be updated/double checked